gmjelle/wandererjs/docs/src/guide/api.md

 `Theme.border` - Styling options for a border around the tooltip (_This needs to be a valid CSS border styling string_)

+`Theme.closeButtonColor` - The color of the close button that's on the tooltip.

 ## Trip

 A trip is the name of the class that you instantiate when you want to create a new user-onboaring flow.
 It has a whole bunch of methods to allow you to programatically control the user's progress throughout the trip.